nmdp-bioinformatics/hml-to-fhir/What_needs_adding.md

 # HMLtoFHIR
-Update/Put
+Update/Put,
-Iteration location
+Iteration location ,
-Automatic Coffee Maker
+Automatic Coffee Maker,
-NMDP branding
 Clearer instructions on how to use it